-Prior to HUD's January 2018 and May 2018 notices, Texas Plaintiffs were achieving a victory going to the core of their missions.
-The Hidalgo Consortium was required to fully assess the housing needs of all its residents, including those in the colonias, and to consider input from the community, including Texas Plaintiffs, as to how to address those needs.
-Moreover, it was required to make changes to its AFH on a tight and fixed schedule, with direction and oversight from HUD.
-After HUD's unlawful action, the Consortium now has no obligation to do any of these things, and it has made clear that it has no intention of doing so.
-It will not submit an Assessment, it will not make the HUD-directed changes, and members of the Consortium will instead likely conduct multiple Analyses of Impediments on divergent timelines.
-Henneberger Decl. ¶¶ 12-14; Sloan Decl. ¶¶ 19.
-As a result of HUD's actions, Texas Plaintiffs will have to work in multiple jurisdictions, conduct their own analyses of multiple fair housing issues, and attend multiple hearings without any HUD-required organizing structure and without any of the
+Prior to HUD's action, Texas Plaintiffs were in the process of achieving a victory that went to the core of their missions.
+Hidalgo County was required to fully assess the housing needs of all its residents, including but not limited to those in the colonias, and to consider input from the community, including Texas Plaintiffs, as to how to address those needs.
+Moreover, it was required to do so on a tight and fixed schedule, under HUD's supervision.
+After HUD's unlawful action, the County now has no obligation to do any of these things.

-AFFH rule's requirements for community participation or consideration of HUD-provided data.
-Henneberger Decl. ¶ 14.
 HUD's action "unquestionably make[s] it more difficult for the [Texas Plaintiffs] to accomplish their primary mission," which constitutes "injury for purposes both of standing and irreparable harm."
 League of Women Voters, 838 F.3d at 9.

-Texas Plaintiffs' experience demonstrates that HUD's willingness to oversee recipients of federal funds dramatically alters Texas Plaintiffs' ability to advocate for fair housing in Texas.

-See Henneberger Decl. ¶¶ 4-5 (Texas failed to address civil rights concerns in distribution of disaster relief money until Texas Housers filed HUD complaint and HUD required action); Sloan Decl. ¶ 4 (same).
+Texas Plaintiffs' experience across the state demonstrates that HUD's willingness to oversee the behavior of recipients of federal funds dramatically alters Texas Plaintiffs' ability to advocate for fair housing in Texas.
+See Henneberger Decl. ¶¶ 4-5 (stating that Texas failed to address civil rights concerns in distribution of disaster relief money until Texas Housers filed HUD complaint and HUD required action); Sloan Decl. ¶ 4 (same).
 Many Texas communities are deeply resistant to acknowledging or correcting their own histories of segregation and lack of fair housing.
-Without the AFH process's mandatory structure, it is more difficult for Texas Plaintiffs to coax meaningful change from them.
-See Henneberger Decl. ¶ 24 (without AFH process to require engagement it is difficult to "secure a forum for a substantive conversation with a jurisdiction" about these issues).
-Since HUD first suspended their obligations under the AFFH Rule, jurisdictions already are slowing their work on fair housing and are abandoning the careful examinations into their own responsibility for racial and ethnic disparities that the Rule requires.
+Without the mandatory structure of the AFH process, it is much more difficult for Texas Plaintiffs to coax meaningful change from them.
+See Henneberger Decl. ¶ 21 (without AFH process to require engagement it is difficult to "secure a forum for a substantive conversation with a jurisdiction" about these issues).
+Since HUD suspended their obligations, jurisdictions already are slowing their work on fair housing and are abandoning the careful examinations into their own responsibility for racial and ethnic disparities that the Rule requires.
 Henneberger Decl. ¶ 14.

-An action that directly reduces an organization's ability to realize results on a project core to its mission irreparably harms that organization.
-See League of Women Voters, 838 F.3d at 8-9 (policy that directly reduced voting rights organization's ability to register voters irreparably harmed organization).
-HUD's suspension of the Rule's requirements is doing exactly that to Texas Plaintiffs.
-Moreover, HUD's action forces Texas Plaintiffs to expend more resources to bring fair housing to the Hidalgo County area.
+A government action that directly reduces a plaintiff organization's ability to realize results on a project core to its mission irreparably harms that organization.
+See League of Women Voters, 838 F.3d at 8-9 (government policy that directly reduced a voting rights organization's ability to register voters irreparably harmed the organization).
+HUD's suspension of the AFFH Rule's requirements is doing exactly that to Texas Plaintiffs.

+Moreover, HUD's action forces Texas Plaintiffs to expend more resources to try to bring fair housing to Hidalgo County than they would with the benefit of the AFH process.
 For example, Texas Housers must meet regularly with community groups in Hidalgo County to keep them engaged in long-term efforts to secure fair housing, rather than being able to mobilize less frequently for a comprehensive effort.
 Texas Housers must appear regularly at public hearings and otherwise press local government officials to address discrete fair housing issues.

-Henneberger Decl. ¶¶ 13, 23-24.
+Henneberger Decl. ¶13.
 Without the focused AFH process, these efforts necessarily will be both less effective and less efficient, requiring more resource expenditure for less mission advancement.